The Transition Corridor

 Block Three: The Arrival

 Salvaged materials.
 Ambient warmth from waste heat.
 The sound of people rather than systems.
 Temperature 28°C. Amber everywhere.
 If you are ticking — showing class-passer tells — the Dregs have already decided what you are.
 The welcome you receive matches the tier they read.
 Population: 14 per hundred square meters.
-Sector 7G begins here.
+The Deep Dregs begins here.

 The Safe Houses